owncloud/owncloud-sdk/README.md

 Want to see a cool live demo of the library in action?
 Just type these and see it for yourself :

 ```
-$ cd docs-swagger
-$ node server.js
+$ make swagger
 ```
-If you open the link showed by running the node server, you will see something like this :
+If you open the link showed by running the above command, you will see something like this :
 # ![SwaggerDemo](http://i63.tinypic.com/33o41s0.jpg)
 Here, you can click on any method and type in values, to experiment with the methods in the browser itself!<br>
 Now isn't that cool? :wink: